-Since 2010 we’ve spent summers on Crete, just along the coast from Agios Pavlos.
-In 2019 we made Crete our full time home.
+Since 2010 we’ve spent summers on Crete, just along the coast from Agios Pavlos and in 2019 we made Crete our full time home.
 We look forward to using all our considerable experience and resources to make your yoga retreat a holiday from which you will return feeling refreshed and revitalised.

-Phil, whose father was from Crete, worked with tourists for many years, occasionally taught yoga and practised Thai Yoga massage before beginning to run retreats 11 years ago.
-He feels forcing life or yoga is counter productive.
-Phil hopes you’ll enjoy the Yoga Rocks ride and find the progression you’ve stopped looking for.
+Phil, whose father was from Crete, worked with tourists for many years in Amsterdam, occasionally teaching yoga and diving deep into Thai Yoga massage before becoming the magical dynamism behind Yoga Rocks.
+He feels forcing life or yoga is counter productive and is the master of leaving things until the last minute in the most intelligent and creative way.
+Phil hopes you’ll enjoy your retreat ride and find the progression you’ve stopped looking for.

 We have an ever changing team of incredible helpers that return year after year.
 Constantly amazed by their supportive enthusiasm we are incredibly grateful to them all.
 Everyone brings their own unique qualities and energies, engaging with the guests and helping make the retreat experience an unforgettably amazing holiday.